rodonile/rsudp-leq/README.md

 - **static_lta**: true --> use a static value for the LTA instead of an Leq calculation (preferred method, as varying LTA would contains also high noise events in the calculation)
 - **lta**: Value for LTA if *static_lta* is set to true.
 Default 10dB (computed with 1 $\mu m/s$ (1e-6) dB reference).
 - **scaling**: true --> compute velocity using the *scaling_sensitivity* parameter.
 If disabled the calculations are performed using voltage counts from the AD converter.

+## printdata:
+This module is used to print data directly to the command line as it arrives from the Raspberry shake (used only for debugging purposes).

+## write:
+This module to push data to the database and/or write data to disk.....finish here